andrijrovenchak/dbzk-stylometry/README.md

 Dataset and models for the stylometric attribution of the 1900 Polish translation of the Ukrainian short story "Дай Боже здоровля корові! / Daj Bože zdorovlja korovi!"
 (DBZK).

-This repository contains the data and Support Vector Machine (SVM) models used in the study: **"Classical literary science versus machine learning: Apropos authorship attribution of a Polish translation of one Ukrainian short story."** The project tests the traditional, uncorroborated attribution of this translation to Ivan Franko by employing a binary classification task based on TF-IDF weighted character n-grams.
+This repository contains the data, execution script, and Support Vector Machine (SVM) models used in the study: **"Classical literary science versus machine learning: Apropos authorship attribution of a Polish translation of one Ukrainian short story."** The project tests the traditional, uncorroborated attribution of this translation to Ivan Franko by employing a binary classification task based on TF-IDF weighted character n-grams.

 ## Repository Structure